Vecchia Gaussian Processes: on probabilistic and statistical properties: Proof of the lemmas and theorems in Section and

 Next, we show that $M$ is a Markov operator on densities.
 That is, for all density $\rho(\xi)$ on $\mathbb{T}([0,1])$, $M\rho$ remains a probability density and hence

 By definition, $\mathcal{F}(P(f))$ is the Fourier transform of the polynomial interpolation of the function $f$.
-Thus, $\sum_{j=1}^{m/2} b_j 2\cos(2\pi(2j-1)\xi)$ is the frequency response of polynomial interpolation in the literature of signal processing, which has complex modulus no greater than one (page 42 of \cite{laakso1996split}).
-As a result, $M\rho$ is nonnegative as long as $\rho$ is.
+Thus, $\sum_{j=1}^{m/2} b_j 2\cos(2\pi(2j-1)\xi)$ corresponds to the frequency response of polynomial interpolation in the literature of signal processing, whose complex modulus does not exceed one (see page 42 of \cite{laakso1996split}).
+Thus $M\rho\geq 0$ whenever $\rho\geq 0$.
 It remains to show that $M\rho$ integrates to one.
 We directly compute the integral as

 Then, for all $f$, define $\mathcal{F}(f)_+(\xi) = \max\{\mathcal{F}(f)(\xi),0\}$ and $\mathcal{F}(f)_-(\xi) = \mathcal{F}(f)(\xi) - \mathcal{F}(f)_+(\xi)$.
 Furthermore, define $f_+ = \mathcal{F}^{-1}(\mathcal{F}(f)_+)$ and $f_- = f - f_+$.
 Combining equations (\ref{eq:F-M}) and (\ref{eq:markov 2}), we have